The following rules and instructions will appear on the front page of the Part Two Competition Question Booklet for 2022.

-- The time allowed is one hour.
+- The time allowed is 50 minutes.

 There are eight questions.
 All students answer six questions.

 Years 9 and below answer Questions 1 to 6.

 Year 10 students answer Questions 2 to 7.